After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Evaluation

-\textbf{Human User Study.} To connect simulation results with real-world perception, we run a storyboard-based user study with 30 participants.
-Participants compare personalized and non-personalized assistant responses and provide IQA ratings for each interaction. \S~\ref{sec:user_study} describe the procedure and sampling in detail; here we focus on how the study ties into the metrics and research questions above.
+\textbf{Human User Study.} The human study complements the simulation-based assessment by examining how real users perceive the assistant behaviors generated by the framework.
+We conduct a storyboard-based user study with 34 participants.
+Participants compare personalized and non-personalized assistant responses and provide IQA ratings for each interaction.
+Section~\ref{sec:user_study} describes the procedure and sampling in detail; here we focus on how the study complements the simulation-based evaluation.

-\textbf{Method Comparison.} We compare methods at two levels in order to separate the effects of population-level learning from individual adaptation.
+\textbf{Method Comparison.} We compare methods at two levels to separate the effects of population-level learning from individual adaptation.

 \textit{Population-Level Learning:} \begin{itemize} \item \textbf{Baseline:} Untuned Llama-3.2-3B. \item \textbf{Direct Response Training:} supervised fine-tuning to produce assistant responses without explicit preference structure. \item \textbf{Category-Structured Training:} supervised fine-tuning that uses our five-category preference annotations for both preference prediction and response generation. \end{itemize}